aabbtree77/esp32-vpn/README.md

 - [EdgeVPN](https://github.com/mudler/edgevpn/issues/25) is a remarkable FOSS VPN which could be used to ssh globally to any computer behind NAT without any 3rd party service and static IP.
 The connection is likely to be slow, but this is ideal for mild messaging.
 One can setup an MQTT broker on one node of this VPN and use it to deliver messages to any other node, build all sorts of "actors", "workers", "microservices", without having to worry about public IPs and NAT.
 It would be interesting to experiment more with this tool and the whole libp2p network.

 - [Wireguard](https://www.youtube.com/watch?v=5Aql0V-ta8A) is another remarkable FOSS VPN.
-It can be a lot faster than EdgeVPN, but it demands a public static IP in one of the nodes.
+It can be a lot faster than EdgeVPN, but it demands a public static IP which means a monthly payment, dependency on 3rd party services, Web2 philosophy.

 ## References